openlibraryenvironment/stripes-reshare/README.md

 1. Select "Draft a new release" from the GitHub release management page here: https://github.com/openlibraryenvironment/stripes-reshare/releases

 1. Choose the appropriate tag, and write up the changes.
-When you publish the release CI will publish the package to the GitHub npm repository npm.pkg.github.com.
+When you publish the release CI will publish the package to https://registry.npmjs.org under the @projectreshare scope.